- Arts and Design»

 Kestrels are cavity nesting birds, but they cannot excavate their own nest site and rely on finding natural cavities in old trees and the abandoned holes of woodpeckers.
 When natural nesting sites are in short supply, the kestrels will adopt a man-made nesting box to raise their young.

-The nesting box for the American Kestrel is an easy woodworking project, and can be made from a 1" x 12" x 10' piece of inexpensive pine found at any home center or lumberyard.
+The nesting box for the American Kestrel is an easy woodworking project, and can be made of inexpensive pine found at any home center or lumberyard.
 Cedar is another good choice, though somewhat harder to find and the cost is a little higher.
 Left unpainted and untreated, both woods will weather to a silvery-gray and will last for several seasons.

 For step-by-step instructions and more photos on how I built this nest box, please visit How To Build A Kestrel Nesting Box

 Triple Condo Birdhouse